 Here are some of our favorite links to organizations that offer more connections for Jazzistry’s approach to American history and culture.
-We appreciate the teachers and students who have alerted us to wonderful new virtual resource, like our friend Julie, a Girl Scout working on her Junior Music Badge who found us and shared some of these great sites so we could share them with you:
+We appreciate the teachers and students who have alerted us to wonderful new virtual resource–like our friend Julie, a Girl Scout working on her Junior Music Badge and Claire, a music loving student–who both found us online and shared some of these great sites so we could share them with you:

 WEMU 89.1 FM Radio or Online Web Stream

 The DJs at Jazzistry’s great, long term partner are kicking out blues and jazz almost 24/7.
 They are one of a handful of radio stations still doing this.The public radio station at Eastern Michigan University, WEMU/ 89.1 FM, is a local treasure devoted to traditional and cutting edge Jazz and Blues.
 It can be web streamed ANYWHERE in the Universe!

 Good resource on musical aspects of Jazz including music theory, specific instruments, musician education, and other connections.

 A rich site that includes many oral histories with jazz greats, activities, lesson plans They are also home of the annual JAM Celebration—Jazz Appreciation Month, April.
 Free posters and other resources available.

 National Endowments for the Arts web-based curriculum and DVD took kit that explores jazz.
 Great companion for Jazzistry—both before and after the LIVE Band comes to visit!